cyclus/cycaless/README.rst

   * **Passing Tests**

-      - To check that your branch passes the tests, you must build and install your topic branch and then run the CycamoreUnitTestDriver (at the moment, ```make test``` is insufficient).
+      - To check that your branch passes the tests, you must build and install your topic branch and then run the CycalessUnitTestDriver (at the moment, ```make test``` is insufficient).
 For example ::

           mkdir install
           python install.py --prefix=../install ...
-          ../install/cycamore/bin/CycamoreUnitTestDriver
+          ../install/cycaless/bin/CycalessUnitTestDriver

-      - There are also a suite of sample input files In addition to the CycamoreUnitTestDriver, a suite of input files can be run and tested using the run_inputs.py script that is configured, built, and installed with Cycamore.
-It relies on the input files that are part of your Cycamore repository, and only succeeds for input files that are correct (some may have known issues.
-See the issue list in cycamore for details.)
+      - There are also a suite of sample input files In addition to the CycalessUnitTestDriver, a suite of input files can be run and tested using the run_inputs.py script that is configured, built, and installed with Cycaless.
+It relies on the input files that are part of your Cycaless repository, and only succeeds for input files that are correct (some may have known issues.
+See the issue list in cycaless for details.)
 To run the example input files, ::

-          python ../install/cycamore/bin/run_inputs.py
+          python ../install/cycaless/bin/run_inputs.py

   * **Making a Pull Request**